gaultier/blog/roll_your_own_memory_profiling.md

 Note that the memory profile needs to allocate to store this metadata and as such needs an arena.
 Which makes these two structures cyclic!

 The way we solve it is:
-1. We create an small arena dedicated to the memory profiling and this arena does *not* have a memory profile attached (otherwise we would end up in a infinite recursion, and we are not interested in profiling the memory usage of the memory profiler)
+1. We create an small arena dedicated to the memory profiling and this arena does *not* have a memory profile attached (otherwise we would end up in a infinite recursion, and we are not interested in profiling the memory usage of the memory profiler anyway; its memory usage is capped by the size of its dedicated arena).
-2. We create the memory profile using this arena
+2. We create the memory profile using this arena.
-3. We create the main arena for our program to use and attach the profile to it
+3. We create the main arena for our program to use and attach the profile to it.

 ```c
 static arena_t arena_new(uint64_t cap, mem_profile_t *profile) {